Sicilian Stuffed Artichokes

 This post may include affiliate links, meaning I will earn a small commission if you purchase through my link.
 Affiliate Disclaimer.

-A an artichoke stuffed with bread and cheese on a black plate with lemons and mint.
+A Sicilian Stuffed Artichoke on a black plate with lemons and mint leaves.

 To many people artichokes are a bit intimidating to eat let alone prepare.
 In reality they are easy to cook and yes they are a little messy to eat…but they are so worth the effort and extra napkins!